Barsaat (1995 film): Production

 Initially, Shekhar Kapur was set to direct the film and had shot a scene with Deol.
 However, he left the film for Bandit Queen and Rajkumar Santoshi took over as director.
 He had both the lead actors attend workshops.
 While shooting a scene in London, Deol suffered a leg injury and had to use crutches for over a year.
 He continued shooting for the film Gupt: The Hidden Truth with his injured leg.
 A few scenes were shot at Rohtang Pass near Manali, Himachal Pradesh.
 Khanna fainted once while filming there.
 Reportedly both the lead actors did not go along well during the shooting.
 Deol irritated Khanna on many occasions and the latter found it "obnoxious".
+It was the costliest Indian film ever made until then and remains the first and only time to date that such a film was made with newcomers.

 Box office

-Its total net gross collection was 29 crores and it was declared a "Super Hit" grosser by Box Office India.
-It was also the 5th highest-grossing movie of the year.
+Released on 210 screens in India, Barsaat opened to an excellent response, earning ₹68 lakh on first day.
+By the end of its run, it did a worldwide business of ₹34 crore to emerge a superhit at the box office.